 The trick is in deciding if the insect you are watching buzz around your picnic is safe to swat or not.
-Many of these insects resemble one another yet they have varying levels of aggression so let Richland Pest and Bee Control help you determine if what’s bugging you is a bumble bee.
+Many of these insects resemble one another yet they have varying levels of aggression, so let Richland Pest and Bee Control help you determine if what’s bugging you is a bumblebee.

-Since bumble bees are the only bee that is able to regulate its own body temperature, it is able to handle the cold much better than other species of bee.
-As a result, it is possible to find bumble bees in much higher altitudes and more northern latitudes than one would expect to find honey bees.
+Since bumblebees are the only bee that is able to regulate its own body temperature, it is able to handle the cold much better than other species of bee.
+As a result, it is possible to find bumblebees in much higher altitudes and more northern latitudes than one would expect to find honey bees.

-There is also a species called the cuckoo bumble bee that will lay its eggs inside the nest of other bumble bees and leave the workers of that nest to care for its young.
+There is also a species called the cuckoo bumblebee that will lay its eggs inside the nest of other bumble bees and leave the workers of that nest to care for its young.

-Like the honey bee, the bumble bee does have a stinger.
-The big difference is that the bumble bee’s stinger does not have any barbs, which means there is no chance of it getting hooked on your skin and ripping free of the bees abdomen.
-It also means that a single bumblebee is able to sting a number of times in defense of its nest.
-They are not typically aggressive, but will sting to protect their nest if they feel threatened.
+Similar to honeybees, bumblebees also have a stinger.
+However, male bumblebees cannot sting, only workers and female Queens can sting.
+Another big difference is that the bumblebee’s stinger is not barbed like a honeybee is, which means there is no chance of it getting hooked on your skin and ripping free of the bee’s abdomen.
+It also means that a single bumblebee is able to sting multiple times in defense of its nest.
+It is important to note that they are not typically aggressive but can sting to protect their nest if they feel threatened.